-In our last post we talked about communication and why we think it's important for our projects to be successful.
-But what are we really talking about?
+In our last post, we talked about communication and why we think it’s important for our projects to be successful.
+But what are we talking about?

 What is a status update?

-At its core, a status update should be answering these 3 questions to be effective:
+At its core, a status update should answer these 3 questions to be effective:

 - What did I do yesterday?

 In most of our projects, we do a relaxed version of scrum.
 That is, we try to keep bureaucracy to its bare minimum.
 But something that we must do are daily standups.
 Daily standups are usually a meeting, but there are some cases where the client prefers async communication, so daily standups become text updates.
 In any case, these 3 questions are a must-answer.